Q: Who the heck are you?

 Q: Why do you give away your art?

 A: While I maintain an online store for those who like the convenience, I still give away the full resolutions of most of my artworks under the various liberal Creative Commons licenses.
 So theoretically, people can print them at home for free.
 I believe that art loses its true value when it becomes fully commercial, because the artist then tries to please the latest visual fashion or the wishes of his customers.
-How am I supposed to describe you my utopia, when that said utopia has a price?
+How am I supposed to describe you who am I, when that has a price?
 It’s an oxymoron.
 Art should be shared freely.

 Q: How can I contact you?

-A: The best way is via direct email.
+A: The best way is via direct email: firstname.lastname@example.org.